 Accounting Software for Charities & Not for Profits

-iplicit is empowering nonprofit organisations around the world to take control of their finance operations and focus on what really matters.
+iplicit, the proven software for charities and non profit organisations around the world, helping them to take control of their finance operations and focus on what really matters.

 "Revolutionize your finances effortlessly with our innovative yet simple software."